iechevarria/reading-notes/capitalist-realism-fisher-2009.md

-# capitalist realism: is there no alternative?
-(2009)
+# capitalist realism: is there no alternative? by mark fisher (2009)

 the following are my personal notes on capitalist realism. this is not a summary, these are just the ideas that are new to me or that stood out to me.